Margarine: Canada

-Calorie reduced margarine is specified in standard B.09.017 as:
+Calorie-reduced margarine is specified in standard B.09.017 as:

 "Containing not less than 40% fat and having 50% of the calories normally present in margarine."

-In 2007, Health Canada released an updated version of the Canada's Food Guide that recommended Canadians choose "soft" margarine spreads that are low in saturated and trans fats and limit traditional "hard" margarines, butter, lard, and shortening in their diets.
+In 2007, Health Canada released an updated version of Canada's Food Guide that recommended Canadians choose "soft" margarine spreads that are low in saturated and trans fats and limit traditional "hard" margarines, butter, lard, and shortening in their diets.

 European Union

 Under European Union directives, distinguishes between spreadable fats:

 "A water-in-oil emulsion derived from vegetable/animal fats, with a fat content of at least 10% but less than 90%, that remain solid at a temperature of 20°C and are suitable as spread."